Young Girl Plunges From Fairview Apartment Building Window

 A witness told responders she apparently went out a third-floor bedroom window of the five-story brick building on Day Avenue near Lincoln School.

-The block was cordoned off as Major Crimes Unit investigators from the Bergen County Prosecutor's Office and Fairview Police Department gathered witnesses for questioning -- among them, other youngsters who reportedly were there when it happened.
+The block was cordoned off as Major Crimes Unit investigators from the Bergen County Prosecutor's Office and Fairview Police Department gathered witnesses for questioning.

 Despite various rumors, both in the neighborhood and on social media, law enforcement officials with knowledge of the incident said they haven't yet determined whether she jumped, fell or was pushed.